JoshWilbur/DEPi/docs/setup.md

 * Install portainer if you want a GUI to manage containers, some people may benefit more from that.

 **Docker Compose**
 See docker-compose.yml as it contains all of my containers and setup.
+I'm using Docker swarm to deploy across my nodes.
+* Deploy swarm with `docker stack deploy -c docker-compose.yml DEPi-Stack`
+* Check with `docker stack services DEPi-Stack`
+* Remove swarm with `docker stack rm DEPi-Stack`

 **Technitium DNS Filtering**